Chigaga/area_calculation/README.md

 ```
 ## License and Usage
 License: This function is released under the Apache License.
 You can find the license file in the root directory of the GitHub repository.
-If you use our code in your scientific work, we would appreciate citing our research paper in your publications.
+If you use our code in your scientific work, please, cite our research paper in your publications.

 ## Contact
 For any further assistance or inquiries, please don't hesitate to reach out!